prakash090200/Face-mask-Detection-model-website-security-Testing/README.md

 * CSS
 * MYSQL in backend
 * javascript (little bit)
-# Portal Design
-to run the application i made use of 'Wampserver64' , sublimeText editor for writing php, html,css code.
+# How to run the application
-Here i made use of 7-8 forms which include :
+To run the application i made use of
+* Wampserver64
+* sublimeText editor for writing codes.
+# screenshots